connxio/docs/docs/integrations/transformation/code-components.md

 ## Uploading your component

-CX supports both internal and external component upload locations.
+Connxio supports both internal and external component upload locations.
 If you want to use external upload management the only real requirement is that the raw component dll is available on a REST GET request at the endpoint you specify in your integration configuration like shown below:

 ![img](https://cmhpictsa.blob.core.windows.net/pictures/Code%20Mapping%20Self%20hosted.PNG?sv=2020-04-08&st=2021-10-20T11%3A20%3A16Z&se=2040-10-21T11%3A20%3A00Z&sr=b&sp=r&sig=iwI0j%2Fyh8iCN48%2BrktJaxgGrqXqA9DmOl5sT2HHCyMU%3D)